 Root Issue: Lack of perceived recognition and acceptance from family.

-Acceptance builds healthy soil for growth of deep powerful roots through self-confidence.
+Acceptance builds healthy soil for the growth of deep powerful roots through self-confidence.
 When parental leadership becomes absent, too strict or erratic, teens will often seek outside support.
 They will become increasingly attracted to other teens that are more rebellious (kids who are more “free” from parental control).
 They may even become obsessed with keeping these new friends happy or showing them how much they can be like them.
 It can show up in the form of less commitment to school (loss of normally higher grades) and dropping out of extra-curricular activities (sports, clubs, etc.), increased “sick” days, being late to school, or skipping classes altogether.
 This can often be the beginning of substance misuse and the teen trying other risky behaviors that are new to them but not to their newfound friends.

 This struggle is especially difficult because it often comes after water has already gone under the bridge.
 For the parent to now set ever increasingly restrictive boundaries will often cause the teen to interpret these new limitations as a further lack of acceptance of them, and greater proof that parental authority must be challenged.